Join our mailing list for free opportunities and events!

 The event culminated in a 100+% ship rate, where each attendee was able to complete at least one functioning, successful game based on a plot of their own.

-Visit Daydream Columbus Game Jam's complete website: https://daydream.hackclub.com/columbus
+Visit Daydream Columbus Game Jam's website: https://daydream.hackclub.com/columbus

 The event brought together students and aspiring engineers to explore how innovative, systems-based approaches can address today’s most pressing challenges, particularly water scarcity and food insecurity.
 During the session, Dr. Mohtar discussed how the field of Biological and Agricultural Engineering is uniquely positioned to develop the technologies and strategies needed.